samt/http-post/README.md

 Options are the same as the ones for [http.request()](http://nodejs.org/api/http.html#http_http_request_options_callback) except `method` will always be forced to `POST`.
-Note that `options` can be replaced with the full URI of the request similar to `http.get` allowing for even greater flexiblity in your post requests.
+Note that `options` can be replaced with the full URI of the request similar to `http.get` allowing for even greater flexibility in your post requests.

 ### data